AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

 .. note::
   This guide emphasizes a human-in-the-loop review of labels.
-If you need to start labeling volumes from scratch or correct initial labels, we recommend consulting the sections on :ref:` Review <walkthrough_reviewing>` section right after :ref:`Cropping <walkthrough_cropping>`.
+  If you need to start labeling volumes from scratch or correct initial labels, we recommend consulting the sections on :ref:`Review<walkthrough_reviewing>` section right after :ref:`Cropping <walkthrough_cropping>`.

 Cropping
 *********
+.. _walkthrough_cropping:

 To reduce memory requirements and build a dataset from a single, large volume, you can use the **cropping** tool to extract multiple smaller images from a large volume for training.